 Lastly, 20% is for the “other” – just for running my business.

-3 Types Of Data Product Management Work I Do On A (Near) Daily Basis
+The 3 Types of Data Product Management Work I Do on A (Near) Daily Basis

 As you recall, we have broken down the type of work that data product managers do into three categories: